 Most homeowners consider themselves to be a DIYer to some extent.
 Play on this when creating your online quiz and challenge the quiz taker’s knowledge on electric and plumbing home repair.
 Then follow-up with examples of what can go wrong if not done correctly.

-Include a call-to-action (CTA) for your company’s contact at the end, to ensure they know who to call when or before things go wrong.
+Include a call-to-action (CTA) for your company’s contact at the end.
+This is to ensure they know who to call when or before things go wrong.

 Avoid talking down to your reader and keep your quiz questions phrased in terms your target market will understand without belittling their home repair skills.